Coonhound Pitbull Mix: Complete Guide

 American Pit Bull Terrier puppy in brown and white coat

-The American Pit Bull Terrier descended from the Old English Terrier and the Old English Bulldog.
-During the 19th century, they were bred for sports in Great Britain.
+The American Pit Bull Terrier, a breed with rich heritage, originated from a blend of the Old English Terrier and the Old English Bulldog.
+During the 19th century in Great Britain, these formidable breeds were selectively bred for sports that tested their physical prowess and tenacity.

 Other dogs with similar traits and personalities to the Coonhound Pitbull Mix are the American Bulldog, the Boxer, and the Cane Corso.
 Dogs that have the hunting abilities of the Coonhound include the Harrier, the English Foxhound, or the Cirneco dell’Etna.